The Pale Horse

-The Pale Horse is a work of detective fiction by British writer Agatha Christie, first published in the UK by the Collins Crime Club on 6 November 1961, and in the US by Dodd, Mead and Company the following year.
+The Pale Horse is a mystery novel by British writer Agatha Christie, first published in the UK by the Collins Crime Club on 6 November 1961, and in the US by Dodd, Mead and Company the following year.
 The UK edition retailed at fifteen shillings (15/- = 75p) and the US edition at $3.75.
 The novel features her novelist detective Ariadne Oliver as a minor character, and reflects in tone the supernatural novels of Dennis Wheatley who was then at the height of his popularity.
 The Pale Horse is mentioned in Revelation 6:8, where it is ridden by Death.

 Plot introduction

 A dying woman, Mrs Davis, gives her last confession to Father Gorman, a Roman Catholic priest, but along with her confession she gives him a list of names and a terrible secret.
 Before he can take action, however, he is struck dead in the fog.
 As the police begin to investigate, a young hero begins to piece together evidence that sets him upon a converging path.